MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetwdfdevice.md

 ## -description

-Given an existing Acx Circuit object, the AcxCircuitGetWdfDevice returns the associated (TBD - parent?)
-WDFDEVICE object.
+Given an existing ACX Circuit object, the **AcxCircuitGetWdfDevice** function returns the associated WDFDEVICE object.

 ## -parameters

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with (TBD- is also the parent of?) the ACX circuit object.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the ACX circuit object.

 ## -remarks